chestrays/appmode/README.md

 # Multi-user Appmode

-**A Jupyter extensions that turns notebooks into web applications.**
+**A Jupyter extensions that turns notebooks into multiple-user web applications.**

 ![screenshots](./screenshots.png)